Flixbox/ocr-ai-rename/README.md

 Renames PDF files to `YYYY-MM-DD - <Sender/Organization name> - <Sensible Title>`.

+Adjust the prompt in the code (then restart the program) in order to get a different name.

 Also applies auto-rotation and OCR to the file.

 Includes a file watcher.
 Files placed in `in` will be automatically renamed.
 Your renamed files will be placed in `out`, you can stop the script once it's done or leave it running and place new files in `in`.